Exploring off the beaten track Kyiv: A trip to the Aeroplane Museum

 Jam-packed with all sort of fantastic-looking flying machines, including passenger planes, fighter jets and strange-looking helicopters (including the largest in the world, the Soviet/Russian designed Mil Mi-26), the museum is literally full to the rafters with aircraft that were all once in the service of the mighty Soviet Air Force.
 According to the museum’s own website, it is the largest historical and technical museum of its kind in not only Ukraine but all of Eastern Europe and I, for one, certainly wouldn’t disagree with that statement.
 The museum opened in 2003 with 33 aircraft and helicopters but now has in the region of 90 machines on display.

-The museum’s location, next to Kiev’s second (and smaller) Zhuliany airport, is an added bonus for proper plane-spotters.
+The museum’s location, next to Kyiv’s second (and smaller) Zhuliany airport, is an added bonus for proper plane-spotters.
 There is a high perimeter wall surrounding the entire complex but the authorities have left a section where you can see through to the runway and watch aircraft take off and land.
 We refrained from stopping what we were doing and bolting across the complex at breakneck speed to the viewpoint every time (see below) we heard the familiar roar of jet engines (Zhuliany airport is still used by the military) but for many of the visitors (the museum was surprisingly busy), it looked like it was the highlight of their visit.

-Cost for the State Aviation Museum
+Cost for the State Aviation Museum in Kyiv

 The entrance fee for the museum is 50 Ukrainian Hryvnia (UAH) per adult (approximately £1.48, €1.65, US$1.92).
 Additionally, there are four aircraft and two helicopters that you can go inside.
 Plus you can also enter a small museum displaying aviation engines.
 These all have an additional charge of between 5UAH and 10UAH for each one and you need to purchase these tickets when you pay your main entrance fee.